jjoseph01/metasurface-inverse-design/README.md

 the simulator sits behind the generator and grades it on physics, not just on whether the shapes look real.
 That's the part that makes the generated designs actually mean something.

-This was a 2024 NSF REU project at the University of North Texas.
-Work and credit shared with Travis Pota-Birkhoff and Abhiram Reddy Pudi, advised by Dmytro Shymkiv and Dr. Yuzhe Xiao.
+This was a 2025 NSF REU project at the University of North Texas.
+Advised by Dmytro Shymkiv and Dr. Yuzhe Xiao.

 ![Project poster](figures/poster.png)